 If you would like us to verify how long you have to make your claim, please call our advice line today.

 NHS Resolution is the body that deals with medical negligence claims on behalf of many hospital trusts.
 According to their figures for 2019/20, of 15,550 claims, only 0.6% needed a court trial and 71.5% were settled without court proceedings.
 You might, therefore, wonder why you’d need a solicitor to help with your birth injury claim?

 Even where a court hearing isn’t needed, it’s important to get your claim right.
 If you don’t, you or your child could miss out on any compensation you’re entitled to.
 In some cases, that could cause lifelong problems.

 If your case is taken on by a medical negligence solicitor from our team, they’ll review your case in full to ensure they understand exactly how you’ve suffered.
 They’ll then arrange to collect medical reports and arrange for independent specialists to review the injuries you’re claiming for.

 So that you don’t have to handle complex legal or medical questions, your solicitor will shield you from all communications.
 Where needed, they’ll fight your corner by providing extra evidence if needed.
 They’ll also try to use their legal acumen to try and ensure that you or your baby are compensated fully.

-If you are considering starting a birth injury claim, please do get in touch with us on 0800 6524 881.
+If you are considering starting the birth injury claims process, please do get in touch with us on 0800 6524 881.
 We provide a no-obligation case review along with free legal advice.
 If you decide to proceed, and your case is accepted, your solicitor will deal with everything on a No Win No Fee basis.

 If you have any further questions on birth injury claims, please don’t fail to get in touch.